ahircock/angular-model-editor/README.md

 ## Run Development

 In order to run in a development environment, execute the folloiwng commands on SEPARATE command lines.
 Each of these is a separate WATCH process and will not stop.
-So you need 3 different command lines
+So you need 3 different command lines.
+Alternatively, you can use Visual Studio Code's "Tasks / Run Tasks" feature to launch these three processes

 ```
 npm run build-dev-node